copenlu/academic-kickstart/content/author/admin/_index.md

 +++

 CopeNLU is a Natural Language Processing research group led by <a href="http://isabelleaugenstein.github.io">Isabelle Augenstein</a> with a focus on researching methods for tasks that require a deep understanding of language, as opposed to shallow processing.
-We are affiliated with the <a href="https://di.ku.dk/english/research/machine-learning">Machine Learning Section</a> at the Department of Computer Science, University of Copenhagen, as well as <a href="https://di.ku.dk/english/research/imagesection/nlp/">NLP at the University of Copenhagen</a>.
-We are interested in core methodology research on, among others, learning with limited training data; as well as applications thereof to tasks such as fact checking, knowledge base population and question answering.
+We are affiliated with the <a href="https://di.ku.dk/english/research/nlp/">Natural Language Processing Section</a> at the Department of Computer Science, University of Copenhagen.
+We are interested in core methodology research on, among others, learning with limited training data and explainable AI; as well as applications thereof to tasks such as fact checking, gender bias detection and question answering.
+Our group is partly funded by a Sapere Aude Research Leader fellowship on <a href="https://dff.dk/en/grants/research-leaders-2020/researchleader-14">`Learning to Explain Attitudes on Social Media'</a>.